brodrigz/Hangfire.Prometheus/README.md

 * Retry

 # Usage
 Hangfire.Prometheus plugin is initialized in Configure() using UseHangfirePrometheusExporter() method.
 Hangfire job storage must already be initialized.
+If the job storage is not initialized, the exporter will not be initialized as well, and will report no error.

+# .NET Core
 ```
 public void ConfigureServices(IServiceCollection services)
 {